Axis & Allies (2004 video game): Plot

-Campaigns

 Russian Heavy Tank regiments in the Battle of Kursk campaign mission, as part of the Belgorod-Kharkov Offensive Operation.

 In Campaign mode, the player is thrust into a series of World War II campaign battles for either the Axis Powers (Germany and Japan) or the Allied Nations (United States, Great Britain, and the Soviet Union) throughout the years of 1941–1945.
 There are a total of 24 campaign missions: 12 for the Allied and 12 for the Axis.

 Playing as the Allies, the course of history goes the way it actually did with the Battle of Normandy sealing Germany's fate and the capture of Iwo Jima and Okinawa sealing Japan's.
 The campaigns interchange between the armies of Great Britain, the Soviet Union, and the United States of America as time progresses.

 Playing as the Axis leads to an alternate history of WWII, based on what-if scenarios.
 The campaign begins with a tactical German victory in the Battle of Crete.
 Having driven out British forces in the Mediterranean, Rommel and his Afrika Korps win the Battle of El Alamein, pushing the British all the way back through the Suez Canal.
 With the fuel-rich Middle East in Axis hands, Germany wins the decisive Battle of Stalingrad and the following year, the endlessly supplied Panzer units crush the Russians at Kursk, effectively sealing the fate of the Eastern Front.
 Meanwhile, in the Pacific War, Japan manages an invasion of Australia, leaving the Americans without a staging area in the Pacific (it is also suggested that the attack on Pearl Harbor was more successful, with the fleet being sunk in deep waters rather than in the shallow waters of the base).
 The Battle of Normandy still happens; however, the landing beaches have unfavorable terrain and the Germans' counterattack is successful.
 The failed invasion at Normandy not only prevented the Allies from opening a new front in the war, it also oversaw Germany's plans to invade Great Britain.
 With Rundstedt invading from the south and Rommel invading from the west, Operation Sea Lion proved to be a success, forcing the British to surrender.